juanalytics/tussi/tussi-mobile/README.md

 ## ✨ Features

 - **Product Listing**: View products from the Tussi catalog.
-- **Mock & Live Data**: Toggle between mock data for UI testing and live data from the backend API.
+- **Automatic Fallback**: Fetches live data from the API and automatically falls back to mock data if the API is unreachable or returns no products.
+- **Manual Refresh**: A refresh button to manually reload product data.
 - **Modern Stack**: Built with a modern, type-safe stack.
 - **Styled with Tailwind**: Consistent UI with the web frontend.